robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 But as I said, it's hard to control arguments.

-BUT I notice that sometimes luckily $rbp is mmaped to our user page.
+BUT I noticed that sometimes luckily $rbp is mmaped to our user page.

 ![alt text](../assets/img/image-27.png)

-So just write the function pointer to gadget `leave ; ret`:
+So just overwritting the function pointer to gadget `leave ; ret`:

 ```
 0xffffffff81287be2: leave ; ret